-- Provide access to payments data (e.g. Bacs and Faster Payments), to enable data sharing; - Define how the fraud-based actionable data insights will be 'consumed' in order to combat crime; - Agree rules and standardised approaches for victim contact; - Agree the rules and controls around how the payments data will be shared in order to comply with data protection considerations.
+- Provide access to payments data (e.g. Bacs and Faster Payments), to enable data sharing; - Define how the fraud-based actionable data insights will be 'consumed' in order to combat crime and provide a more informed intelligence picture; - Agree rules and standardised approaches for how the relevant PSP contacts the victim;

+• Agree the rules and controls around how the payments data will be shared in order to comply with data protection considerations.